Mockroot

-Mockroot is the sixth album by Tigran Hamasyan, released 17 February 2015.
-The album mixes traditional Armenian folk music (and other styles such as rock and minimalism) with jazz, in the jazz fusion style.
-It features Tigran on synths, keyboard and vocals; Sam Minaie on bass guitar; and Arthur Hnatek on drums and electronics.
+Mockroot is the sixth studio album by the Armenian jazz pianist Tigran Hamasyan, released on 17 February 2015.
+It mixes traditional Armenian folk music with jazz and rock, in a jazz fusion style.
+The album features Hamasyan on synths, keyboard, and vocals; Sam Minaie on bass guitar; and Arthur Hnatek on drums and electronics.
 It was the first album he released on Nonesuch Records.
-The album was planned to be released 26 January 2015, but was delayed and released on 17th February 2015.